Symmetry restoration in mean-field approaches: Approximate projection methods

 \subsubsection{Higher-order terms}

-In the Lipkin approach or Kamlah expansion, higher-order terms were studied for the particle-number restoration. \cite{(Rod05a)} introduced the so-called reduced variation-after-projection method, which aimed to improve second-order Lipkin-Nogami or Kamlah results.
-The proposed method reformulated the minimization of the Lipkin magic formula (\ref{eq:magic}) for the 4th-order Lipkin operator,
+In the Lipkin approach or Kamlah expansion, higher-order terms were studied for the particle-number restoration. \citeasnoun{(Rod05a)} introduced the so-called reduced variation-after-projection method, which aimed to improve second-order Lipkin-Nogami or Kamlah results.
+The Lipkin method up to sixth order was implemented in \citeasnoun{(Wan14c)}.

-The minimization was, in fact, split into two separate phases: first the average value (\ref{eq:magic}) was minimized for different {\em fixed} values of the Lipkin coefficients $k_{2}$ and $k_{4}$, with $k_{1}$ again used to adjust the average particle number, and second, the obtained energy as function of $k_{2}$ and $k_{4}$ was minimized over these parameters.
-This innovative approach thus treated the Lipkin coefficients as additional variational parameters, which allowed to adjust the second- and fourth-order fluctuations of the particle number.
-The authors showed that the second-order reduced variation-after-projection method was equivalent to the second-order Lipkin-Nogami method, however, the fourth-order reduced variation-after-projection approach turned out to approximate the exact variation-after-projection results much more precisely.

-The Lipkin method up to sixth order was implemented in \cite{(Wan14b)}, see Fig.~\ref{Wan14b}.
 This work showed that away from semi-magic nuclei, the Lipkin method converges already at 4th order, with the 6th order corrections bringing almost no change.
 Near the semi-magic nuclei, however, the non-analytical dependence of energy in function of the particle number did not allow for obtaining well converged results.

-Finally, in~\cite{(Wan18)} the Lipkin operator was extended by taking into account the second-order cross-term, which depends on the product of neutron and proton particle numbers, $({\hat N}-N_0)({\hat Z}-Z_0)$.
-As shown in Fig.~\ref{Wan18}, the energy kernels in functions of the neutron and proton gauge angles can be very much tilted away from the axes when only one gauge angle is taken into account.
-Therefore, to reproduce the energy kernels by the kernels of the Lipkin operator, the latter must be augmented by the cross term.
-As it turns out, the introduction of the cross term does not impact the energy corrections very strongly, however, other observables can be affected much more.